cap-js/docs/java/change-tracking.md

 ### Annotating Entities

-To capture changes, you need to extend your entity with a technical aspect and annotate the entity with the annotation `@changelog`, which will declare the elements whose changes are to be logged.
+To capture changes for an entity, you need to extend it with a technical aspect and annotate it with the annotation `@changelog` that declares the elements whose changes are to be logged.

 Given the following entity that represents a book on the domain level: